 Tuesday Nights, 7:30 – 8:30 pm; Suggested Donation: $10

 This is a far-ranging class offered by local Sufi Teachers and guest teachers.
 Classes can range from spiritual discourse and lectures, meditation, discussion, Dances of Universal Peace, chanting, mantra yoga, spiritual exercises, ceremonies, and more.
-When in town, this class is usually taught by Shahabuddin David Less.
-Other regular teachers of this class include (but are not limited to) Casey Bledsoe, Zaid Smith, Tara Anne Muir, Kismet Weeber, Anne Karuna Ferrier, and others.
+Regular teachers of this class include (but are not limited to) Zaid Smith, Tara Anne Muir, Kismet Weeber, Nur-Al-Haqq Richard Martin, Anne Karuna Ferrier, and others.

 Contact: Kismet Weeber,